Start Running

 .

-Sample Workout: 8 miles starting with 3 miles easy, ramping up to 3 Benefits of Lifting Light Weights, ending with 2 miles of an easy cool down.
+Sample Workout: 8 miles starting with 3 miles easy, ramping up to 3 Health - Injuries, ending with 2 miles of an easy cool down.

 Recommended Experience: For someone who can run at least 10 miles at once, and is used to consistent, weekly exercise at a moderate to hard effort.
-This plan peaks at 44 miles per week with a 16-mile long run.
+This plan peaks at 44 miles per week with a 16-This plan is for a new runner who is just getting back into exercise.

 DOWNLOAD HERE